 I use “Map my run” app to track our rides but my kids also need to know their speeds and distances themselves.
 We have these wireless speedometer and odometers attached to their bikes.
 It’s really easy to attach the wireless sensor and the magnet on the bike.
 Kids can track the time, their distance, and speed in their own terms.

 Water bottle holder

 Since our bike rides are getting longer, having enough water to keep hydrated is essential.
-There isn’t any stores along the way to stop by.
+There aren’t any stores along the way to stop by.
 It’s not really easy to attach any water bottle holder on to every bike either.
 Bikes these days have fancy designs with weird frames.
-I got these twist and sip water bottle holder for all 3 of us.
+I got these water bottle holders for all 3 of us.
 I didn’t screw them on the body of our bikes.
-Tying them with zip ties tightly on the frame worked perfectly.
 They firmly carry our big water bottles and it’s really easy to grab the bottles to drink while riding our bikes.

 Bonus: Reflective bike stickers and neon spoke lamps

-Finally, we never go out biking without out essential biking accessory: Helmets
+Finally, we never go out biking without our essential biking accessory: Helmets